 Sarah Glenn Marsh

-She lives in Richmond, VA, with her husband and their tiny zoo of four rescued greyhounds, three birds, and many fish.
+She lives in Richmond, Virginia, with her husband and their tiny zoo of four rescued greyhounds, three birds and many fish.

 Steven K. Smith

 Steven K. Smith is the author of the middle-grade series The Virginia Mysteries.

 Currently at five books, it combines modern-day fictional adventures with historical locations such as St. John’s Church, Belle Isle and Maymont, and historical figures such as Patrick Henry, Robert E. Lee and Lewis Ginter.

 His other works include the middle-grade comedy Brother Wars, the parenting memoir